OfficeDev/office-js-docs-pr/docs/develop/make-office-add-in-compatible-with-existing-com-add-in.md

 - As an entry in the ribbon manager

 > [!NOTE]
-> Specifying an equivalent COM add-in in the manifest has no effect on other platforms like Office on the web or Office for Mac.
+> Specifying an equivalent COM add-in in the manifest has no effect on other platforms like Office on the web or Mac.

 The following scenarios describe what happens depending on how the user acquires the Office Add-in.